Frequently Asked QuestionsYou aren't the only one wondering!

 What are the dates and times of this year's event?

-NOTE: These times apply to the Rogers Plaza Main Event; other events happening during Metro Cruise® may close earlier or end later.
+NOTE: These times apply to the Main Event; other event locations happening during Metro Cruise® may close earlier or end later.

 What time is the Metro Cruise®

-NEW for 2019 – an Official Cruise time!
+Adopted in 2019, Metro Cruise® has an Official Cruise time!
 For 1 hour, we are encouraging all classic/antique/sports car owners to do a cruise on 28th Street – starting and ending where they choose.
 This will create an opportunity for spectators to see a high concentration of classic, muscle, and sports cars in a 1 hours time frame.
-The official Cruise time has been set for 7:30pm on Saturday 8/24.
-Cars may enter and exit 28th Street wherever they wish as there is no lead car.
+The official Cruise time has been set for 4:00pm on Saturday 8/22.
+Cars may enter and exit wherever they wish as 28th Street is very busy.
 Spectators can continue to enjoy classics during all other hours of the event on Friday and Saturday.

 Where does Metro Cruise® begin and end?